Stuycs-K/final-project-4-fagbuyi-moyo-shi-victoria/WORKLOG.md

 loaded in enemy spaceship, problem with nonstatic variables, not sure how to fix

 ### date 5/28
-fixed problem with non static variables and enemy spawn, added enemy png and random movement for enemies
+fixed problem with non static variables and enemy spawn, added enemy png and random movement for enemies, stuck on timing

+### date 5/28
+fixed timing issue for movement, random movement in enemies now stays within borders, working on multiple enemies
 ## GROUP MEMBER 2 (moyo)

 ### date 05/22